 Of course, this doesn’t necessarily mean that if you’re a home buyer in a particular price range you will have more to choose from right now.
-In some areas, it is homes in the higher price ranges that are responsible for some of these increases in the number of homes for sale.
+In some areas, it is the home design that causes the higher price ranges that are responsible for some of these increases in the number of homes for sale.
 If you’re looking for something below $400,000 in Kirkland, for example, the pickings are slim indeed.
 (All you’d find would be two townhouses.), if you are interested, just learn about merced county new homes.

 But it will be interesting to see how this new situation plays out over the course of the year and what impact it may have on what everyone still sees as a fast-paced sellers’ market here on the West Island.

 Next week, I’ll have more detailed stats on sales, sold prices, and the pace of the real estate market in the first quarter of 2019 as compared to 2018.
 In the meantime, if you have any specific questions about your single family home, or your area of the West Island, I’d be happy to find some answers for you.